darshanasen/flexbox-grid-presentation/README.md

 </div>
 ```

-In order to test this out, let's start [a new project](/flexbox-grid-test.html).
+In order to test this out, let's start [a new project](/exercises/flexbox-grid-test.html).

-Let's navigate to the [Flexbox Grid](https://github.com/kristoferjoseph/flexboxgrid) documentation and add it to our project.
+Navigate to the [Flexbox Grid](https://github.com/kristoferjoseph/flexboxgrid) documentation and add the Grid CSS to our project.

 There are a number of ways to include Flexbox Grid within your project but we will be using the CDN:
 ```html